Меню:

 To simplify development of unit tests, unit test frameworks are usually used.
 Unit testing framework should provide following functionality:

 Almost any programming language now has several unit testing frameworks.
 The most widely spread are frameworks from so called xUnit family of frameworks (JUnit, CppUnit, NUnit, etc.).
-Frameworks from this family are very simple in use, and share some common features, including common architecture.
+Frameworks from this family are very simple in use, and share common features & architecture.
 Each of such frameworks consists from:

 How to organize tests

-Usually unit tests should be created for all functions, exposed to public — free functions, not declared as static, and all public functions of classes, including public constructors and operators.
-Unit tests should cover all main paths through functions, including different branches of conditionals, loops, etc. Your unit test should handle both trivial, and edge cases, providing wrong and/or random data, so you can test error handling.
-You can find more advices on unit tests code organization here.
+Usually unit tests should be created for all publicly exposed functions — free functions not declared as static, and all public functions of classes, including public constructors and operators.
+Unit tests should cover all main paths through functions, including different branches of conditionals, loops, etc. Your unit test should handle both trivial, and edge cases, providing wrong and/or random data, so you will be able to test error handling.
+You can find more advices on unit tests code organization in following article.

-Test cases are often combined into test suites by some criteria — common functionality, different use cases for same functions, common fixtures, etc. Fixtures are used to perform setup and cleanup of data, needed to perform test cases — this also makes them very short and easy to understand.
+Test cases are often combined into test suites by some criteria — common functionality, different use cases for same functions, common fixtures, etc. Fixtures are used to perform setup and cleanup of data that are needed to perform test cases — this also allows unit tests to be very short and easy to understand.

 Testability of code also depends on its design.
-Sometimes it's very hard to write unit tests, because functionality to test is hidden behind many interfaces, or there are many dependencies, so it's hard to setup test correctly.
+Sometimes it's very hard to write unit tests, because functionality to be tested is hidden behind many interfaces, or there are many dependencies, so it's hard to set up the test correctly.
 There are some suggestions on how code should be written to allow easier writing of unit tests for it:

-More advices on writing testable code you can find in following blog post.
+More advice on writing testable code you can find in following blog post.

 Mocking

-In a unit test, mock objects can simulate the behavior of complex, real (non-mock) objects and are therefore useful when a real object is impractical or impossible to incorporate into a unit test.
-If an object has any of the following characteristics, it may be useful to use a mock object in its place:
+In a unit test, mock objects can simulate behavior of complex, real (non-mock) objects and they are very useful when a real object is impractical or impossible to incorporate into a unit test.
+If an object has any of the following characteristics, it may be useful to use a mock object instead:

-Mock objects have the same interface as the real objects they mimic, allowing a client object to remain unaware of whether it is using a real object or a mock object.
-Many available mock object frameworks allow the programmer to specify which, and in what order, methods will be invoked on a mock object and what parameters will be passed to them, as well as what values will be returned.
-Thus, the behavior of a complex object such as a network socket can be mimicked by a mock object, allowing the programmer to discover whether the object being tested responds appropriately to the wide variety of states such objects may be in.
+Mock objects have the same interface as real objects they mimic, allowing a client object to remain unaware of whether it's using a real object, or a mock object.
+Many available mock object frameworks allow the programmer to specify which, and in what order, methods will be invoked on a mock object, and what parameters will be passed to them, as well as what values that will be returned.
+Thus, the behavior of a complex object, such as a network socket, can be emulated by a mock object, allowing the programmer to discover whether the object being tested responds appropriately to the wide variety of states, such objects may be in.

 Typical workflow looks following way:

-Example of using Google C++ Mocking framework is below.
+Below you can see example of using Google C++ Mocking framework

 Testing in C++